churchlab/millstone/README.md

 In order to run only the tests related to our project, run:

     (venv)$ python manage.py test main

+I'm still figuring out a reasonable way to test individual modules.
+For now, see what's added in `main/test_models.py` (both top and bottom of file).
+Then, you can run:

+    (venv)$ python -m main.test_models

 ### Adding Tests